Code-Institute-Submissions/Garathd-milestone-project-1/README.md

 3. About the band which consists of an introduction to who the band is

-4. 4 Videos of the band to showcase their ability to perform live and also their musical abilities
+4. Four Videos of the band to showcase their ability to perform live and also their musical abilities

 5. Pictures of the band along with name and instruments played

-6. 2 Call to Actions used for both the Tour and Contact Pages.
+6. Two Call to Actions used for both the Tour and Contact Pages.

 7. Most Popular Albums section with links to purchase the albums

 8. Social Media Links for fans can follow the band on their favourite social media platforms or to see their videos on YouTube,

 9. Scroll to Top button for easier site navigation

 **The Tour Page**